How Warren Buffett Became One of the World’s Richest Investors

 Tip: The FOMO of watching a sector outside your circle of competence rip higher is painful.
 Let it go.
 Strategy drift is fatal to long-term returns.

-His default answer is “no.” This is the reality of portfolio architecture: the investments you avoid are just as important as the ones you make.
-By passing on complex, speculative vehicles, he avoids the hidden tail risks that blow up overly optimized portfolios.
-The friction of constant rebalancing in a multi-fund portfolio is exhausting, and limiting your universe of investable assets dramatically reduces that operational drag.
-This disciplined isolation prevents the portfolio bloat that plagues institutional and retail investors alike.
+His default operational answer is “no.” This is the reality of portfolio architecture: the investments you consciously avoid are just as critical to your CAGR as the ones you accept.
+By passing on opaque, hyper-leveraged vehicles, he completely sidesteps the hidden tail risks that blow up overly optimized quantitative portfolios.
+The friction of managing too many holdings is exhausting, and limiting your investable universe reduces that operational drag.
+This disciplined isolation prevents the portfolio bloat that plagues institutional and retail allocators alike.
+The institutional primary source of truth for this strategy remains his annual letters to shareholders, which repeatedly warn against diversifying into assets you do not explicitly understand.

 • Default to No: Utilizing an extremely high hurdle rate for new capital deployment.